KICK-ASS (Dir. Matthew Vaughn, 2010)

 Aaron Taylor-Johnson, as geeky high school student Dave Lizewski, wonders in a world where millions love comic book and movie superheroes, why don't more people actually try to become real-life superheroes?
 Taylor-Johnson's mother has just died, he's invisible to girls, and chronic masturbating is his biggest hobby (yeah, I know - TMI) so we can see why he fantasizes so vividly about being a superhero.

-Not letting the fact that he possesses no special powers get in his way he orders a green wetsuit online, dubs himself "Kick-Ass", and sets about fighting crime on the streets of New York City.
+Not letting the fact that he possesses no special powers get in his way, Taylor-Johnson orders a green wet-suit online, dubs himself "Kick-Ass," and sets about fighting crime on the streets of New York City.
 Kick-Ass gets his ass horribly kicked by a couple of petty thugs on his first outing enough to put him in the hospital.

-Johnson's not deterred from his superhero pursuits though, because he's now reconstructed with metal grafts and with his deadened nerve endings he can fight without pain.
+This doesn't discourage Taylor-Johnson's from following his superhero pursuits, because he's now reconstructed with metal grafts and with his deadened nerve endings he can fight without pain.
 So when another brawl is captured by camera phones he becomes an internet sensation via YouTube and a household name.